strapi/documentation/docusaurus/docs/dev-docs/data-management.md

 :::

-The `strapi transfer` command is available in beta release only.
-See [Transfer data using the CLI tool](#transfer-data-using-the-cli-tool) for beta version installation instructions.

 Occasionally you need to move data out of or into a Strapi instance.
 The data management system allows you to efficiently extract data from an existing instance or archive and import that data into a separate instance.
 Additionally, the data management system allows you to transfer data between a local Strapi instance and a remote Strapi instance.
 Strapi provides CLI-based commands that allow you to export, import, and transfer data.
 Common use cases include:

 - [creating a data backup](#export-data-using-the-cli-tool),
 - [restoring data from a backup](#import-data-using-the-cli-tool),
 - [transfer data from a local to remote instance](#transfer-data-using-the-cli-tool).

 The following documentation details examples of how to use the `strapi export`, `strapi import`, and `strapi transfer` commands.

 :::strapi Command Line Interface (CLI) shortcut
 If you want to skip the details and examples the `strapi export`, `strapi import`, and `strapi tranfer` CLI commands with all of the available options are listed in the [Command Line Interface documentation](/dev-docs/cli#strapi-export).